karma-runner/grunt-karma/README.md

 },
 ```

-In your terminal window run `$ grunt karma:unit watch`, which runs both the karma task and the watch task.
-Now when grunt watch detects a change to one of your watched files, it will run the tests specified in the `unit` target using the already running karma server.
-This is the preferred method for development.
+In your terminal window run `$ grunt karma:unit:start watch`, which starts the
+karma server and the watch task.
+Now when grunt watch detects a change to
+one of your watched files, it will run the tests specified in the `unit`
+target using the already running karma server.
+This is the preferred method
+for development.

-###Single Run
+### Single Run
-Keeping a browser window & karma server running during development is productive, but not a good solution for build processes.
-For that reason karma provides a "continuous integration" mode, which will launch the specified browser(s), run the tests, and close the browser(s).
-It also supports running tests in [PhantomJS](http://phantomjs.org/), a headless webkit browser which is great for running tests as part of a build.
+Keeping a browser window & karma server running during development is
+productive, but not a good solution for build processes.
+For that reason karma
+provides a "continuous integration" mode, which will launch the specified
+browser(s), run the tests, and close the browser(s).
+It also supports running
+tests in [PhantomJS], a headless webkit browser which is great for running tests as part of a build.
 To run tests in continous integration mode just add the `singleRun` option:

 ```js
 karma: {